Table of Contents

 Besides, these hydrocarbon molecules are non-uniform in appearance.
 Synthetic oil is much different where it doesn’t contain any contaminants and its hydrocarbon molecules are very uniform in size.
 This is how come these synthetic oils have better mechanical properties at high and low temperatures and a popular and better option for vehicles and machines.

-How synthetic oil is made
+How is synthetic motor oil made

 Unlike crude oil which is made through distillation, synthetic oil is made through a chemical process called the Fischer-Tropsch process.
 It was started by Germany in the WWII when the country had very limited access to crude oil and had to look for an alternative option for oil.

 It’s generally just that synthetic oil ends up reduced to its basic molecules once motor oil is distilled and purified.
 And it’s during this process that lots of impurities are extracted from conventional oils so that individual molecules get customized to work with both today’s sophisticated vehicles and machinery.
 This is also how and why synthetic oils end up performing better in high and low temperatures.
 They are also formulated by adding higher performing additives.

 Synthetic oil is made in the lab, which is why different manufacturers and brands use different approaches to produce their respective oil.
 While no manufacturer will divulge the secrets or methods they use to make synthetic oil, here’s some basic information about the oil manufacture process.

 The process starts using ordinary petroleum as the main feedstock with additional raw materials like carbon dioxide, carbon monoxide and methane.
 These raw materials are injected and blended with artificial chemical compounds that are absent in natural crude oil to create uniformly sized and weighed oil molecules.